 Those with a partial or total hysterectomy receive better life insurance rates than those with a hysterectomy and salpingo-oophorectomy.

-However, those who had a hysterectomy and salpingo-oophorectomy can still receive preferred ratings, depending on certain factors, and type of policy applied for.
+However, those who’ve had a hysterectomy and salpingo-oophorectomy can still receive preferred ratings, depending on certain factors, and the type of policy applied for.

 The most important element when it comes to qualifying for life insurance with a hysterectomy is the reason you needed the procedure.

 The main reasons for a hysterectomy and their associated life insurance risk are: